SpringsFern/FileStreamBot/README.md

 `UPDATES_CHANNEL` : Your Telegram Channel Username without @

-`FORCE_UPDATES_CHANNEL` : Set to True, so every user have to Join update channel to use the bot.
+`FORCE_UPDATES_CHANNEL` : Set to True, To force every user have to Join update channel to use the bot.

 `SESSION_NAME` : Name for the Database created on your MongoDB.
 Defaults to `F2LxBot`

 `BANNED_CHANNELS` : Put IDs of Banned Channels where bot will not work.
 You can add multiple IDs & separate with <kbd>Space</kbd>.

-`KEEP_ALIVE` : If you want to make the server ping itself every `PING_INTERVAL` seconds to avoid sleeping.
-Helpful in PaaS Free tiers.
-Defaults to `False`
+`KEEP_ALIVE` : If you want to make the server ping itself every

 `IMAGE_FILEID` : Photo to send with /myfiles command.
 Put file_id to send a photo that exists on the Telegram servers or Put an HTTP URL to get a photo from the Internet

 `TOS` : URL to your Terms of Service Text

 `MODE` should be set to secondary if you only want to use the server for serving files

+`LINK_LIMIT`: Limit Number of Links a User Can Generate.
+Value should be a Number

 ## How to use the bot